fxsitecompat/www.fxsitecompat.dev/content/docs/2020/geolocation-fullscreen-camera-mic-screen-capture-requests-from-cross-origin-iframe-are-now-disabled-by-default.md

 <iframe src="https://maps.example.com/" allow="geolocation"></iframe>
 ```

-These features can no longer be requested from cross-origin `<iframe>`s unconditionally:
+These features can no longer be used in cross-origin `<iframe>`s even if you use the `allow` attribute:

 * Persistent storage via `navigator.storage.persist()`
 * Notifications API (since [Firefox 70](https://www.fxsitecompat.dev/en-CA/docs/2019/notification-permission-requests-from-cross-origin-iframe-are-now-disallowed/))